podverse/podverse-rn/docs/how-to-setup-android-for-local-testing.md

 If you update any translations in the i18n json files, you will need to restart the React Native server by running `npm run dev`.

-I'm not sure why, but sometimes I have had to re-run `adb reverse tcp:1234 tcp:1234` to reestablish a connection between the device and local Podverse API server.
+Whenever you run `npm run dev:android`, you may need to re-run `adb reverse tcp:1234 tcp:1234` to reestablish a connection between the device and local Podverse API server.

 ## React Native Debugger UI